aidos-lab/Topo_LLM_public/README.md

 1. Set the correct environment variables in the `.env` file in the project root directory.

+1. For setting up the repository to support job submissions to the HHU Hilbert HPC, follow the instructions here: [https://gitlab.cs.uni-duesseldorf.de/dsml/HydraHPCLauncher].
+Submission scripts are located in the `topollm/scripts/submission_scripts` directory.

 ## Project Structure

 ### Config file management